RSAstuffs/Adfree-Factorization-Solver/README.md

 ## 🙏 Acknowledgments

-- Inspired by quantum annealing approaches to optimization
+- Inspired by quantum annealing approaches to factorization
-- Transformer architecture based on "Attention Is All You Need"
+- Transformer architecture based on modern LLM designs
-- Hourglass design inspired by pose estimation networks
+- GPU acceleration via Intel Extension for PyTorch

 ---

-**Note**: This tool is for research and educational purposes.
-Integer factorization of large semiprimes remains computationally hard, and this tool provides a novel hybrid approach rather than a cryptographic attack.
+**Note**: This is a research tool for exploring hybrid quantum-classical factorization approaches.
+It is not intended to break real-world cryptographic systems.